What Are The Most Common Pasta Cooking Mistakes?

 19.)
 Leaving your pasta standing around

-In most scenarios, pasta should be served immediately.
-Letting it sit around will not only lead to a lukewarm meal but will also increase the chances of the pasta sticking.
-You also want the pasta to be hot enough to slightly melt the Parmesan you're about to grate on top.
-You are about to do that, right?
+In most scenarios, you should serve pasta immediately.
+Letting it sit around will lead to a lukewarm meal and increase the chances of the pasta sticking to itself.
+If you grate some Parmesan on top, you also want the noodles to be hot enough to melt the cheese slightly.

 20.)
 Using pre-grated cheese